RateCity.com.au

 How much can I borrow for property development?

 The maximum amount you may borrow for property development depends on the size of your project and the lender you choose.
 Smaller residential developments with less than four units are generally considered low-risk by lenders.
-For such projects, you may be able to borrow up to 80 per cent of the hard costs.
+For such projects, you may be able to borrow up to 80% of the hard costs.

 Hard costs cover the cost of the labour and the construction material used in property development.
 The other expenses, such as DA approval (some states require you to submit a development application for approval), legal fees, land clearing and design fees, are unlikely to be covered by a property development loan.

-If you’re borrowing money for commercial property development, the maximum amount you can borrow is generally capped at 60 per cent of the hard costs by most lenders.
+If you’re borrowing money for commercial property development, the maximum amount you can borrow is generally capped at 60% of the hard costs by most lenders.
 You may also be asked to provide additional security in the form of a mortgage registered over the property being developed.

-What documents do I need to provide while applying for a property development loan?
+How to apply for a property development loan?

 When you apply for any kind of loan, lenders want to verify your income and liabilities to check whether you’ll be able to repay the loan.
 For this purpose, you’re generally required to provide two payslips, last three months of bank statements, and your last two group certificates as proof of income to the lender.